 Each point represents the mean processing time for one level of a factor.
 The horizontal center line shows the mean processing time for all runs.
 The left panel of the plot indicates that orders that were processed using the new order-processing system took less time than orders that were processed using the current order-processing system.
-The right panel of the plot indicates that orders that were processed using procedure B took less time than orders that were processed using procedure B took less time than orders that were processed using procedure B took less time than orders that were processed using procedure A.
+The right panel of the plot indicates that orders that were processed using packing procedure B took less time than orders that were processed using packing procedure A.